abstools/abstools/website/src/site/sphinx/manual/backends.rst

 The source code of the generated classes can be inspected below the ``gen/`` directory.

-Compiling ABS Code from Gradle
+Compiling ABS code from gradle
 ------------------------------

 The gradle build system can compile ABS code by adding the below